linux-integrity/ima-doc/ima-configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This boolean enables compiled-in IMA policy rules.
-They are effective at run time without needing an :ref:`ima-policy` on the boot command line.
+They are effective at runtime without needing an :ref:`ima-policy` on the boot command line.
 It loads its IMA appraise rules before other compiled-in or built-in command line appraise rules.
-Unlike :ref:`config-ima-arch-policy`, these rules can be replaced by a :ref:`boot-time-custom-policy` or :ref:`run-time-custom-policy`.
+Unlike :ref:`config-ima-arch-policy`, these rules can be replaced by a :ref:`boot-time-custom-policy` or :ref:`runtime-custom-policy`.

 If enabled
 :ref:`config-ima-appraise-require-firmware-sigs`,